microsoftgraph/dataconnect-solutions/solutions/projectstaffing/docs/user_guide.md

 The results of a search operation can be exported into a file with excel or cvs format.
 In order to do this, the user has to click on the highlighted `Export` word right under the search bar, as presented in the image below.
 After that a pop-up will appear where the user can configure the file name, format and number of results to export.
+Only the results pages retrieved so far will be exported.

 ![Export search results](./imgs/export_search_results.png)